Guiding Principles of the Reggio Emilia Approach

 Our teachers have the responsibility to observe and document the interests, ideas, questions, struggles, connections, and insights that their students make on a daily basis.
 From that documentation the environment is arranged, materials are gathered, and the curriculum is built.
 Teachers ask thought-provoking questions to gather prior knowledge and learn about curiosities.
 They present materials that they suspect will engage and elicit the even further interest of the study.

 - The Role of the Environment

 The classroom environment plays just as important a role as the teacher and the students.
 The teachers arrange and rearrange the classroom with intent and respect.
-Materials are chosen that will stimulate, inspire, and challenge the children as they enter the room in the beginning of the school year.
-As the year progresses, specific needs arise, a community is built and project topics emerge; the environment will change as a result.
+Materials are chosen that will stimulate, inspire, and challenge the children as they enter the room at the beginning of the school year.
+As the year progresses, specific needs arise, a community is built, and project topics emerge; the environment will change as a result.
 For example, the dramatic play areas will become restaurants, taxi cabs, subway stations, post offices, and much more.
 The classroom is also set up so that children may freely engage in activities, use materials and make choices with little adult intervention.
 This respectful process lends itself to children learning independence and gaining confidence in their abilities.